Chapter 2 Notes

 Once entered, the reservation inquiry is compared to rooms availability data according to a predetermined inventory algorithm.
 The algorithm may be an automated formula designed to sell rooms in a specified pat- tern (by zone, floor, block, etc.).
 Processing a reservation request may result in one of several system-generated responses, including:

-• Suggestions of alternative room types or rates.
+• Acceptance or rejection of the reservation request.• Suggestions of alternative room types or rates.

 • Suggestions of alternative hotel properties.